 The first time I considered health beyond simply being thin was when my sister had moved to California and she had started to see how differently people lived.
 My sister experimented with being a vegan and even though I never went that route, it really got me thinking and interested in what a healthy lifestyle meant.
 Over the years I have totally transformed my diet to organic, healthy food and I never count calories...I just go by my energy levels.
 I love learning and researching the latest food and health news and how food effects our body.
 I have turned to yoga, practice meditation and read books on the power of our mind, organic food and am always researching and reading health news.
 Now being in Clovers and Natural Grocers is my heaven, reading Mind Body Green is my morning routine and a kale smoothie is standard.

-I have PCOS which manifests from being insulin resistant and I’m pretty certain that was diet induced.
+I have haven’t had an non medically induced period in 17 years.
 I’m determined to experience my next pregnancy without the assistance of fertility shots.
 My body does so much better without grains and sugar and, of course, I feel best when eating clean.
 I still have some things to figure out with my fertility (I’ll keep you posted!) but I have been able to control my almost comical swelling, I have energy for days and I can see how no sugar and a green juice make my skin glow.
 I honestly crave loads of vegetables and processed foods truly don’t taste good to me.
 I love the idea that we have the power to absolutely change our own lives and the way we think and feel.
 I never want to stop growing and evolving.

 Kimber and I have worked tirelessly this last year to bring Columbia a health food restaurant that meets our standards of nutrition.
 We hope you enjoy it as much as we do and can taste the Nourish difference.